The neuromuscular junctions of sax4/sax5 homozygous transheterozygous third instar larvae present significantly less boutons than controls.

 sax4/sax5 third instar larval C4da neurons do not show any obvious defects in the dendritic arborization, as compared to controls.

-In germline clones, only 10-25% of normal number of eggs is produced, over a much briefer time period than for wild type.
+Females deficient for ovarian sax function produce two classes of abnormal eggs.
+The majority class has abnormal dorsal appendages, the minority class shows reduced egg length as well as abnormal dorsal appendages.
+In germline clones, only 10-25% or normal number of eggs is produced, over a much briefer time period than for wild type.
 Most are normal though 20% show aberrant dorsal appendages and short length.
+Clones display degenerating mid-stage chambers, and produce anterior-open eggs.